 Family or Couples Therapy

-Family and couples therapy are particularly helpful if problems or conflicts in current family or partner relationships are contributing to the ongoing symptoms.
-This process may be short term, as in Solution Focused Family Therapy, or longer term, as in Family Systems Therapy.
+Family therapy and couples therapy are particularly helpful if problems or conflicts in current family or partner relationships are contributing to the ongoing symptoms.
+This process may be short term, as in solution focused therapy for families, or longer term, as in family systems therapy.

 Interpersonal or Person-Centered Therapy